Solududhkunda Municipality: Etymology

 Solududhkunda is a combination of two words "Solu" and "Dudhkunda".
 "Solu" is a river which flows in this region and "Dudhkunda" is a lake located east of Solu river.
 The municipality has gain her name on river and lake which are famous in this region.

 Salleri

 Salleri is the main town or centre of Solududhkunda Municipality.
 It was a separate local level rural unit before 2014.
 According to the 2011 Nepal census it had total population of 6,590 individuals living in 1,682 households.

 Salleri is now divided into three wards.
 Ward no. 4, 5 and 6 of Solududhkunda Municipality were part of Salleri Village development committee.
 Headquarters of Solududhkunda municipality is situated at ward no. 5.

 Media

 To promote local culture, Solududhkunda Municipality has two community radio stations – Radio Dudhkoshi (94.6 MHz) and Solu FM (101.2 MHz) and Himal FM.

 Transportation

 Most parts of Dudhkunda municipality have access to local roads.
 Phaplu Airport is located in Phaplu in the northern part of the municipality.
+After the development of Phaplu Airport, internal and foreign tourists have been using the road network for trekking to Pikey Peak and Dudh Kunda.